11 Facts About the Pony Express

 With riders traveling at an average pace of 10 miles per hour around the clock, the 1966-mile route passed through eight modern-day states in 10 days.
 (When the Pony Express began, only Missouri and California were officially states.)
 From Missouri, the route snaked through Kansas to Nebraska, Colorado, Wyoming, Utah, Nevada and then on to California, where it ended in Sacramento (the mail would then usually travel by boat to San Francisco).
 The riders carried mail from the Midwest to the West Coast in less than half the time a stagecoach could (24 days), and in a pinch, could go even faster.
-In 1861, riders traversed the westward route in seven days, 17 hours to get a copy of Lincoln's inaugural address to California.
+In 1861, riders traversed the westward route in seven days, 17 hours to get a copy of Abraham Lincoln's inaugural address to California.
 The Pony Express was by far the most effective way to communicate cross-country at the time—at least until the telegraph came along.

 The Pony Express plays a bit of an oversized role in the popular imagination, considering how long it actually existed.
 Launched in April 1860, it operated for less than 19 months before the first trans-continental telegraph line was completed, connecting California to East Coast cities, no ponies necessary.
 The system officially shuttered on October 26, 1861, and the last remaining mail was delivered soon after.

 Pony Express riders typically rode for 75 to 100 miles at a stretch, but they changed horses many times over the course of their journey to ensure that their steeds could go as fast as possible.
-The stations were about 10 miles apart, and at every station, they changed horses, swapping out their steeds up to 10 times a ride; the whole enterprise involved about 400 horses.
+The stations were about 10 miles apart, and at every station, they changed mounts, swapping out their steeds up to 10 times a ride; the whole enterprise involved about 400 horses.

 Alexander Majors, alongside co-founders William Russell and William Waddell, had just two months to get the Pony Express up and running—a more complicated task than it might sound.
 They not only had to buy hundreds of horses, but build enough stations that riders could change horses every 10 miles or so—meaning more than 150 stations across the West.
 The stations were usually located in remote areas decided by route efficiency rather than construction or supply convenience.
 Majors had to find riders and substitutes (paid around $125 a month, according to his autobiography, or around $3500 today) as well as 200 station masters who could work in those remote locations, plus buy and deliver the supplies necessary to run the stations.